Rakesh-Seenu/test_leader/docs/index.md

 - Simulate biomodels for an initial period (e.g., 10 hours).
 - Predict future time steps using AI-powered time series models.
+- Test and compare their own algorithms on biomodels or QSP models.
-- Compare simulated vs. predicted outcomes using evaluation metrics.
+- Evaluate and compare the performance of their algorithm against VPE’s AI models using       comprehensive evaluation metrics.
 - Benchmark multiple algorithms and synthetic datasets for accuracy and performance.

 <div class="grid cards" markdown>